naydenhristov/Rabbit_Hole/README.md

 2. “Right|[integer value]”-you should jump to the right with [integer value] positions and decrease your energy with [integer value];

-3. “Bomb|[integer value]”-the bomb explodes and this element of the array should be removed, your energy should be decreased be the [integer value], you should start from the beginning (index 0);
+3. “Bomb|[integer value]”-the bomb explodes and this element of the array should be removed, your energy should be decreased by the [integer value], you should start from the beginning (index 0);

 4. “RabbitHole” – you have found the rabbit hole, the program should stop here, print on the console – “You have 5 years to save Kennedy!”